 FoodCycle Christmas Recipes

-Many of our FoodCycle projects will be serving up tasty and nutritious three-course meals all the way up to the festive period, ensuring that vulnerable people have access to free hot food this December.
-Our Check-in and Chat volunteers will continue to reach out to lonely people across the country for friendly chats, ensuring they have someone to wish them Merry Christmas this year.
+Many of our FoodCycle projects will be serving up tasty and nutritious three-course meals across the festive period, ensuring that communities across the UK have access to free hot food this December.

-To spread a little joy and culinary inspiration, we asked our incredible FoodCycle volunteers to share their favourite festive recipes.
+To spread a little joy and culinary inspiration, we asked FoodCycle volunteers to share their favourite festive recipes.

 Mincemeat Cake Recipe from FoodCycle Bath’s David Rose